 \subsection{Experiment Settings}

-\textbf{Dataset.} Following the settings of \cite{lei2019fully, lai2018}, we perform the evaluations on DAVIS \cite{perazzi2016benchmark} and Videvo \cite{Videvo} testing set.
+\textbf{Dataset.} Following \cite{lei2019fully, lai2018}, we perform the evaluations on DAVIS \cite{perazzi2016benchmark} and Videvo \cite{Videvo} testing set.
 The DAVIS dataset includes 30 short videos, each of which contains approximately 100 frames.
 The Videvo dataset consists of 20 videos and there are about 300 frames in each clip.
-Although different approaches may produce images of diverse resolutions, all the result images are generated and resized to match the image resolution of ground truth for fair.
+Although different approaches may produce images of diverse resolutions, all the result images are generated and resized to match the image resolution of ground truth for fairness.
 Moreover, since the proposed VCGAN can generate a single colorful image using weights of the first stage, we assess its colorization quality by colorizing single images.
-We select the 10000 ImageNet validation images \cite{russakovsky2015imagenet} based on the settings in \cite{zhang2016colorful, larsson2016learning, vitoria2020chromagan, zhao2020scgan}.
+We use the 10000 ImageNet validation images \cite{russakovsky2015imagenet} as same as \cite{zhang2016colorful, larsson2016learning, vitoria2020chromagan, zhao2020scgan}.

 \textbf{PSNR and SSIM \cite{wang2004image}.} To represent the fidelity of generated image, we apply PSNR to calculate the pixel-level error.
 Since PSNR is not highly relevant to the human visual system, we also adopt SSIM \cite{wang2004image} to estimate the structural similarity (especially luminance, contrast, structure).